 Development for circularity

-The buzzword circularity is a tough nut to crack and we wouldn’t dare to claim that we’re fully circular (yet).
-What we did do though, is make sure our T-Shirts do not leave any harmful substances in the environment should there ever come a point for its end of life.
-Our T-shirt is designed to be fully recyclable because it’s made of 100% the same material.
-Hence, we made sure we’re not using blended fabrics, we avoid any unnecessary chemicals, plastics etc. so that our T-shirts could potentially biodegrade.
-The latter doesn’t mean the product should be buried in the backyard or mixed in with food scraps, but returned to us.
-We’ll know how and where to surly feed it into a recycling loop or dispose of it.
+The buzzword circularity is a tough nut to crack, and we wouldn’t dare say we are (already) completely circular.
+What we have made sure, however, is that our sustainable t-shirts will not leave any harmful substances in the environment should it ever reach the end of its life.
+Our t-shirt is designed to be fully recyclable as it is made from 100% the same material.
+So we made sure not to use blended fabrics and avoid unnecessary chemicals, plastics, etc., so our t-shirts are potentially biodegradable.
+The latter does not mean that the product should be buried in the garden or mixed with leftover food, but that it should be returned to us.
+We know how and where we can safely feed it into a recycling loop or dispose of it.

-Adhering to all these criteria – especially along the entire value chain is enormously complex and requires extensive development and research.
-This might be why we are way slower than other companies in the development of new products, but we do not want to have to make compromises when it comes to product performance and sustainability.
+Compliance with all of these criteria – especially along the entire value chain – is extremely complex and requires extensive development and research work.
+That may be why we’re much slower than other companies when it comes to developing new products, but we don’t want to have to compromise when it comes to product performance and sustainability.

 If you have any suggestions, suggestions or suggestions for improvement, please do not hesitate to to contact us.
 We always want to learn and take our products to the next level.